Maryland Route 235: Route description

 MD 235 begins at an intersection with MD 5 (Point Lookout Road) in Ridge.
 The state highway heads north as a two-lane undivided road that passes through the community of Dameron and to the west of The Elms Wildlife Management Area.
 MD 235 meets the eastern end of MD 489 (Park Hall Road), a connector between MD 235 and MD 5, east of Park Hall Estates.
 The state highway passes a section of old alignment, Poplar Ridge Road, on the east, then curves northwest and intersects MD 712 (Forest Park Road) and Hermanville Road in the hamlet of Hermanville at the southern edge of NAS Patuxent River.
 MD 235 expands to a four-lane road with a center left-turn lane and the highway runs along the western edge of the military base.
 The state highway intersects MD 246 (Great Mills Road), which serves the main gate of NAS Patuxent River, in the center of Lexington Park.

 MD 235 continues northwest along the boundary of NAS Patuxent River as a six-lane divided highway.
 Beyond Pegg Road, which heads east to another entrance to the military base, the highway leaves the vicinity of the naval air station.
 MD 235 continues into California, where the highway meets the northern end of MD 237 (Chancellors Run Road).
 A short distance to the north, MD 235 intersects MD 4, which heads west as St. Andrew's Church Road and east as Patuxent Beach Road toward the Governor Thomas Johnson Bridge over the Patuxent River to Calvert County.
 Beyond MD 4, the highway reduces to a four-lane divided highway and passes to the east of St. Mary's County Regional Airport.
 The first of several sections of old alignment, Mervell Dean Road, splits to the north; the northern portion of the old highway is MD 944.
-MD 235 continues past Clarks Landing Road, which is unsigned MD 944C, before it receives the northern end of MD 944 a little south of the main road's intersection with MD 245 (Hollywood Road/Sotterley Road) in Hollywood.
+MD 235 continues past Clarkes Landing Road, which is unsigned MD 944C, before it receives the northern end of MD 944 a little south of the main road's intersection with MD 245 (Hollywood Road/Sotterley Road) in Hollywood.